flarocca/rust_revm_simulations/README.md

 Leveraging `revm`, we can simulate the swap using the router and discover the underlaying pool used and the corresponding amounts.
 Once we discovered the pool and the inputs, we can simply execute the swap via the pool directly, saving gas.

 The reduction in gas is almost 25%  in average when swapping via the pool directly.
-This is because on the one hand we need an additional approve operation and also all the computations needed to find the pool and the amounts that the Router does.
+This is because we need an additional approve operation and also all the computations needed to find the pool and the amounts that the Router does.

 - Swap via router: ~167.000 gas units